-For sales to qualify for long-term capital gains, you must hold the investment timber \ for longer than 1 year prior to the sale.
+For a timber sale to qualify as a long-term capital gain, you must hold the investment timber for more than 1 year before the sale.

-If you receive the property as a gift and your basis is the donor's basis (see page 13), both the donor's and your holding periods may be counted together as your holding period (IRS Publication 544).
-If the recipient's basis is the fair market value of the property, the recipient's holding period starts after the date of gift (IRS Publication 17).
+If you receive the property as a gift and your basis is the donor's basis (see page 14), both the donor's and your holding periods may be counted together as your holding period (IRS Publication 544).
+If, as the recipient, your basis is the fair market value (FMV) of the property, your holding period starts after the date of gift (IRS Publication 17).

-If you inherit the property, your timber is considered long-term.
+If you inherit the property, your timber profit realized upon selling, is considered to be a long-term gain.

-Capital gains from sales of standing timber held as investment are reported on Form 1040 Schedule D and the new Form 8949.
-It's prudent to file Form T (Timber), Forest Activities Schedule, if you claim a deduction for depletion of timber (see page 15).
-The amount of capital gains is determined by subtracting the timber's adjusted basis (pages 11 to 13) (through depletion) (see page 15) and selling expenses from the gross sale proceeds.
+Report capital gains from the sale of standing timber that is held as an investment on Form 1040 Schedule D and the new Form 8949.
+It is prudent to file Form T (Timber), Forest Activities Schedule, if you claim a deduction for depletion of timber (see page 16).
+Determine the amount of capital gains by subtracting the timber's adjusted basis (pages 12 to 14) (through depletion) (see page 16) and selling expenses from the gross sale proceeds.

-You sold 100 thousand board feet (Doyle scale) of southern loblolly pine sawtimber for \$30,000 in 2011.
+You sold 100,000 board feet (Doyle scale) of southern loblolly pine sawtimber for \$30,000 in 2012.
 The selling expenses totaled \$4,500.
 You bought the timber in 2002 for \$15,000 as an investment.
-Your taxable capital gains are \$10,500 (\$30,000 - \$4,500 -\$15,000).
-Since you owned the property for more than 1 year, the \$10,500 capital gains are long-term.
+Your taxable capital gains are \$10,500 (\$30,000 - \$4,500 - \$15,000).
+Since you owned the property for more than 1 year, the \$10,500 capital gains are long term.
 Report the sale on Form 1040 Schedule D and the new Form 8949.
-Since you claim a \$15,000 (depletion) deduction, it's prudent to complete and attach Form T (Part II and Part III) to your return.
+Because you claim a \$15,000 (depletion) deduction, it is prudent to complete and attach Form T (Parts II and III) to your return.

-\ The term "timber" includes evergreen trees that are more than 6 years old when severed from their roots and sold for ornamental purpose, such as Christmas trees.
+^{} The term "timber" includes evergreen trees that are more than 6 years old when they are severed from their roots and sold for ornamental purposes, such as Christmas trees.